JeremyFJ/shark-abundance/README.md

 # Shark Species Relative Abundance Estimation

-This repository contains data mining and predictive modeling work using iNaturalist data to estimate the relative abundance of shark species in Hawaii and the Bahamas.
+This repository contains data mining and predictive modeling work using iNaturalist data to estimate the relative abundance of various shark species in Hawaii and the Bahamas.
 The analysis employs zero-truncated negative binomial predictive modeling.

-## Summary

-This project involves data mining from iNaturalist and using zero-truncated negative binomial predictive modeling to estimate the relative abundance of various shark species.
-The main focus areas are Hawaii and the Bahamas.

 ## Reports